manhduydl/ios-dev-guide/Recommended-Third-party-Libraries.md

 * [AFNetworking](https://github.com/AFNetworking/AFNetworking): A delightful iOS and OS X networking framework http://afnetworking.com

 Good repos for using in your projects
+* Debugging
+	* [FLEX](https://github.com/Flipboard/FLEX): An in-app debugging and exploration tool for iOS
 * Auto layout
 	* [Masonry](https://github.com/Masonry/Masonry):Harness the power of AutoLayout NSLayoutConstraints with a simplified, chainable and expressive syntax.
 Supports iOS and OSX Auto Layout
 * Replace NSLog